oppia/oppia-web-developer-docs/Angular-Migration.md

 5. For each test, replace the name of the service with the instance name that is created above using TestBed.

-6. If your spec file is for a service that makes http requests then
+6. If your spec file is for a service that makes HTTP requests then

    (a) Convert each individual test defined in it block as follows
    ```